The Plaster of Thought-Walls (Translated)

 18 January 2014

-Most annoying people in the world don’t know they’re annoying.
-Until you tell them to their face, they can’t understand that you’re getting irritated.
-The problem is, you can’t say it that bluntly either.
-The bigger problem is, if you don’t say it that bluntly, they don’t understand at all.
-Holy cow!
-What can you do!
+you are getting annoyed.
+The problem is, you can’t say it that way either.
+The bigger problem is, if you don’t say it that way, they don’t understand either.
+Sacred cow!
+What else can be done!

-The irritation just keeps growing.
+The annoyance just keeps growing.
 One more thing.
-Everyone isn’t annoying to everyone.
+Not everyone is annoying to everyone.

 19 January 2014